renesas/iot-reference-rx/Getting_Started_Guide.md

 About how to run this demo, see the chapter *4.
 Running the Fleet Provisioning Demo* in preceding application note.

-When running this demo, please enable [Settings of RX Smart configrater](#settings-of-rx-smart-configrater) before generating code with RX Smart configrater.
+When running this demo, please enable [Settings of RX Smart Configurator](#settings-of-rx-smart-configrater) before generating code with RX Smart Configurator.

 ##### Precaution for PubSub demo with Fleet Provisioning